fastai/fastsetup/README.md

     cat msg |  mail -r "x@$(hostname -d)" -s 'subject' EMAIL_ADDR

 Replace `EMAIL_ADDR` with an address to send to.
 You can get a useful testing address from [mail-tester](https://www.mail-tester.com/).

+To set up Caddy as a reverse proxy and certificates manager:

+    sudo ./caddy-install.sh

+Then edit the Caddyfile, change or remove the domains and IP addresses.

+	cd
+	caddy start
+	# or caddy start --config /path/to/Caddyfile